IsmaelRvra130/-liri-node-app/README.md

 <li>The "do-what-it-says" command takes the information from the "random.txt" file, and is read by Liri and logged into the terminal with the command given for the argument referenced in the document.

-     **Activate this command by using: node .\liri.js do-what-it-says
+     **Activate this command by using: node .\liri.js do-what-it-says "argument"
 <h3><b>Demonstration for do-what-it-says.</b></h3>
 <img src="do-what-it-says.gif">
 </li><br>